Affiliate links on Android Authority may earn us a commission. Learn more.

 - Samsung Galaxy S23 ($799 at Amazon): With a telephoto zoom in tow, Samsung’s little flagship is a more flexible photography package, as well as a tremendous all-around phone.
 It’s a little more expensive than ASUS’ option, but Samsung offers a five-year update commitment that’s the best in the business.

-- Google Pixel 7 ($545 at Amazon): Google’s smaller flagship is a more affordable alternative that offers many of the same features as the Zenfone 10.
+- Google Pixel 7 ($545 at Amazon): While you can still buy it, Google’s smaller last-gen flagship is a more affordable alternative that offers many of the same features as the Zenfone 10.
 Solid dual cameras, wireless charging, and a long-term upgrade pledge make the Pixel 7 great value for money.
-However, ASUS retains an advantage in the performance department.

-- Apple iPhone 14 ($799 at Best Buy): The Zenfone 10 already offers something different, but if you want something far outside the Android experience, it’s hard to go wrong with Apple’s iPhone 14.
-The design is a little dated, but there’s no arguing with the handset’s camera package, performance, or build quality, provided you can live with iOS and the slightly more expensive price tag.
+- Apple iPhone 15 ($829.99 at Amazon): The Zenfone 10 already offers something different, but if you want something far outside the Android experience, it’s hard to go wrong with Apple’s iPhone 15.
+The design remains dated, but there’s no argument about the handset’s camera package, performance, or build quality.
+However, the phone is slightly more expensive than the Zenfone, you’ll have to adapt to iOS, and it still charges at a snail’s pace despite the move to USB-C.

 ASUS Zenfone 10 specs